The Great Way is not difficult:

 who are all going in the same direction.
 Zen Master Seung Sahn explains the practice of living in a Zen center much like

 washing potatoes.
-In large Zen temples in Korea where there are many monks living in the monasteries, potatoes are often
+In large Zen temples in Korea where there are many nuns and monks living in the monasteries, potatoes are often

 washed by putting them in a large pot filled with water.
 The water is stirred with a stick, so that the potatoes rub each